briansimiyuj/doctor-appointment-app/README.md

     5. Create a Banner component and mount it on Home page
       a.
 Create left side of the banner which will have a heading, a paragraph, and a button for booking an appointment
       b.
 Create right side of the banner which will have a image

+### Footer Component

+Footer component will have a logo and a paragraph, footer menu, contact section, and a copyright section.

+  1. Create a Footer component and mount it on Script component after the routes